Frannie-cpu/iam-project/README.md

 ## 3. Just In-Time Privileged Access-PIM

-Abel Jaanus (UT support) needs elevated access, to enable them perform admin duties like password change etc. The principle of least priviledge is applied here such that they can temporarily apply for this role within a specified period, through PIM
+Abel Jaanus (UT support) needs elevated access, to enable them perform admin duties like password change etc. They can temporarily apply for this role within a specified period, after which access switches off by itself.
+This is called just-in-time access.

+**Why this matters:** if a hacker steals Abel's password while the role is switched off, they get only an ordinary account, not admin power.

 **Global Administrator** would be excessive for UT Support, so **user administrator** role via PIM will be suitable.